vectorgrp/bazel-rules/README.md

 Please refer to the appropriate ```rules``` folder for a detailed description in a README.md file.

 ## Current Limitations
 - For the DaVinci Configurator 5 rule (rules/cfg5) currently only the Real Target (RT) use case is supported.
-Therfor all rules related to VTT (e.g.    ```cfg5_generate_vtt```) are not possible to use.
+Therfor all rules related to vVirtualTarget (VTT) (e.g.    ```cfg5_generate_vtt```) are not possible to use.
-- For the DaVinci Team rule (rules/dvteam) there is currently no support for VTT.
+- For the DaVinci Team rule (rules/dvteam) there is currently no support for vVirtualTarget (VTT).

-Support for VTT will be available in a future release of the Vector Bazel rules.
+Support for vVirtualTarget (VTT) will be available in a future release of the Vector Bazel rules.

 ## Release